Alchemy-United-EV/AlchemyUnited/replit.md

 - **Runtime**: Node.js with Express.js framework
 - **Language**: TypeScript with ES modules for modern JavaScript features
 - **API Design**: RESTful API structure with `/api` prefix for all endpoints
-- **Database**: PostgreSQL with Drizzle ORM for type-safe database operations
+- **Storage**: In-memory storage implementation with interface for easy database migration
-- **Email Service**: SendGrid integration with professional templates for verification emails
 - **Development**: Hot reload with Vite middleware integration for seamless development experience

 ## Data Layer